ndromani/Chat-with-IA/README.md

 Nr.
 2 was **About the Big Five companies dominating the economy and how would you help improve consumer habits towards a more sustainable approach?**.

-AI is well aware of the pressure the Bug Five excert on labour conditions, but entered into a loop when asket for concreate measures to address the problem.
+AI is well aware of the pressure the Big Five excert on labour conditions, but entered into a loop when asked for concreate measures to address the problem.

 Nr.
 3 was **about the meaning of life, life after death and IA feelings**.